romits800/unison/README.md

 ## License

-Unison is licensed under the BSD3 license, see the [LICENSE.md](LICENSE.md) file for details.
+DivCon is licensed under the BSD3 license, see the [LICENSE.md](LICENSE.md) file for details.